 Dan Gurnon: Visualizing proteins

-Our projects involve visualizing the submicroscopic world, and include biochemical "wet-lab" research as well as collaborations with computer scientists and artists.
-In one project, we are attempting purification and biophysical characterization of a protein from the HTLV-I virus, in pursuit of a better understanding of the protein's role in virally induced Adult T-Cell leukemia.
-Other work explores creative ways to communicate important concepts about the molecular world, especially protein disorder and dynamics.
+Our projects involve visualizing the submicroscopic world and include biochemical "wet-lab" research as well as collaborations with computer scientists and artists.
+In one project, we are attempting to purify and characterize a protein from the HTLV-I virus, in pursuit of a better understanding of the protein's role in Adult T-Cell leukemia.
+Other projects involve the development of new ways to envision and share ideas about the molecular world, especially protein disorder and dynamics.